 *If you are a CHA resident or voucher participant and have had a change in income or expenses, you may contact your Leasing Officer or Property Manager directly to request an Interim Recertification, or click here to make the request and someone will follow up with you.*

-A tremendous thank you to the Cambridge Public Health Department and the Cambridge Fire Department for their recent partnership in being able to administer and offer 420 CHA residents the opportunity to receive a COVID-19 vaccine during a door-to-door effort at Manning Apartments and Millers River Apartments, respectively.
+A tremendous thank you to the Cambridge Public Health Department and the Cambridge Fire Department for their partnership in administering—as of March 2021

 The CHA frontline staff know that the services provided by the agency are “essential” and will continue to remain available and have a presence in our buildings, while staff across the entire agency remain available by phone and e-mail.
 We are proud of the continued commitment shown by CHA employees to continue helping to protect our residents, especially our senior living communities, from the further spread of COVID-19.